 If you’ve ever felt like a Hangry B*tch and are ready to balance your hormones and restore your joy in just 5 simple steps then Hangry is for you!GET YOUR BONUSES NOW

 Others, like me, just tough it out – although ice and coconut oil offered a temporary reprieve.
 Luckily in my case, it resolved to barely noticeable by around 3 months – other women aren’t so lucky.
-If you have itching, be sure to see you OB/GYN and rule out infections or other issues, but know this may just be a consequence of prolactin keeping estrogen low and your hormone profile temporarily looking a bit like that of a post-menopausal woman.
+If you have itching, be sure to see you OB/GYN and rule out infections or other issues, but know this may just be a consequence of prolactin suppressing ovulation thus keeping estrogen low and your hormone profile temporarily looking a post-menopausal.

 And although it’s tough, watch the urge to scratch – the tissue is thinner, weaker and scratching is very likely to create small tears which can easily get infected.